-Raita is a vegetable salad with lots of yogurt dressing.
-Although I don’t like mixing yogurt in rice, I love raitas with plain and flavored rice.
-Raitas are a great side dish or a condiment for biryani and pulao.
-And a good source of calcium!
+Raita is a vegetable salad with lots of yogurt.
+It is a wonderful side dish and a condiment for biryani and pulao.
+Packed with nutrients, it is a good source of calcium and a nice addition to weekly menus.

 - ½ small Onion chopped